SAP-archive/karydia/docs/features.md

 Particular namespaces can be excluded with `--default-network-policy-excludes`.

 For easy change, adjust `enableDefaultNetworkPolicy` and `defaultNetworkPolicyExcludes` in `install/charts/values.yaml`.
-You can enable/disable this feature, by setting `defaultNetworkPolicy` to true`/`false`.
+You can enable/disable this feature by setting `defaultNetworkPolicy` to true`/`false`.

 Please note: an update of `networkPolicy` at `install/charts/values.yaml` does not update previously deployed network policies.
 New namespaces created while karydia was